DISCERNING READERS

 • Blog

-Lou Gerstner wrote, "People truly do what you inspect, not what you expect." … Lest we forget, these "inspection pages" exist because chief executives are "people" too.
+Lou Gerstner wrote, "People truly do what you inspect, not what you expect." … Lest we forget, "inspection pages" such as these exist because chief executives are "people" too.

-Arvind Krishna: IBM's 2020-24 Employee Revenue and Profit Productivity
+Arvind Krishna: IBM's 2020 to 2025 Employee Revenue and Profit Productivity

 Date Published: April 11, 2022

-Arvind Krishna's 2020-24 Employee Revenue and Profit Productivity
+Arvind Krishna's 2020 through 2025 Employee Revenue and Profit Productivity

-• Evaluating IBM's 2020-24 Employee Sales and Profit Productivity
+• Evaluating IBM's 2020 through 2025 Employee Sales and Profit Productivity

 As the reader will discern from these charts, IBM's employee sales productivity and profit productivity have been dropping for a very long time—more than two decades.
 Although at first blush it would superficially appear that Arvind Krishna has stopped the downward trend in employee productivity, inflation considerations tell a deeper, more concerning story: employee revenue productivity continues falling and employee profit productivity, although no longer falling, has flatlined.